pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Testing.md

 with the file system just to test how data gets loaded or persisted.

-The tool for doing this is ``withDependencies(_:operation:)-3vrqy``, which allows you to specify which dependencies should be overriden for the test, and then construct your feature's model in that context:
+The tool for doing this is ``withDependencies(_:operation:)-3vrqy``, which allows you to specify which dependencies should be overridden for the test, and then construct your feature's model in that context:

 ```swift